tkchafin/ADratio/README.md

 ### Important considerations when running ADratio
 *Heterochromosome scaffolds can only be assigned if they are logically present in the reference*.
 By this, I mean that, for example, in order to use ADratio to suggest that a scaffold is Y-linked, the individual from which the reference was sequenced should have actually had a Y-chromosome...

 *Individual 1 should almost always be the female*.
 For most use cases, the XX individual should be <-1> and the XY individual <-2>.
 This is because, under the expected 0:1 ratio for Y DNA between the XX and XY individual, if they were reversed it would create a divide-by-zero error.
 In those cases, ADratio will *SKIP* the scaffold.
-So, there are actually two important notes here: 1) To identify a Y chromosome, <-1> must be XX and <-2> XY; and 2) Any scaffolds exclusively present in the <-2> individual
+So, there are actually two important notes here: 1) To identify a Y chromosome, <-1> must be XX and <-2> XY; and 2) Any scaffolds exclusively present in the <-1> individual will be excluded.

 ## Examples